aclark4life/cs/499/README.txt

 499
 ===

-Continuing studies (I'm made up this number to have a place to put new C code.)
+Continuing studies (I'm made up this number to have a place to put new code.)